wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/3-manage-configure-microsoft-phone-numbers.md

 1. Send it to the Microsoft PSTN service desk.

 > [!NOTE]
-> Note, there's a tick box to specify if you're porting user vs. service numbers.
+> There's a tick box to specify if you're porting user vs. service numbers.
 Each port must only be for one number type.

 To contact the PSTN service desk, perform the following steps: